 ABSTRACT

-Nowadays there is great research potential in analyzing the vast amount of data collected from social media and social network applications In order to explore the correlations among this data and social activities, modeling techniques such as data mining and machine learning solutions have been applied in combination with ad hoc query and complicated post-query data analysis.
+Nowadays there is great research potential in analyzing the vast amount of data collected from social media and social network applications.
+In order to explore the correlations among this data and social activities, modeling techniques such as data mining and machine learning solutions have been applied in combination with ad hoc query and complicated post-query data analysis.
 Use of high-level platforms such as Pig, Hive, and Spark SQL to support this type of sophisticated analysis has become the most popular solution.
-However, the question remains: which of the available software building blocks can serve rresearchers best according to their data needs?
-This question motivated us to research the execution flow and performance characteristics among these platforms, focusing on our special interests of social media data, to provide a detailed comparison for ad hoc queries and applications performed on top of them.
+However, the question remains: which of the available software building blocks can serve users best according to their data needs?
+This question motivated us to research the execution flow and performance characteristics of these platforms, focusing on our special interests of social media data, to provide a detailed comparison for ad hoc queries and applications performed on top of them.

 INTRODUCTION

-Social media data and its applications have gained the attention of commercial, academic and research communities.
-As a result, many interesting research applications [1-6] that deal with regular daily activities, events, and knowledge in human society have been yielded.
-The data collected by these metrics of social media is vast, far exceeding constraints found in the low-level storage, databases, and runtimes traditionally used to store and access historical data.
+Social media data and its applications have gained the attention from commercial, academic and research communities.
+Many interesting research applications [1-6] that deal with daily activities, events, and knowledge in human society have been developed.
+The data collected by these metrics of social media is vast, far exceeding constraints found in the storage substate, databases, and runtimes traditionally used to store and access historical data.
 In practice, social media service providers such as Twitter, Facebook and Instagram have accommodated their users with in-house solutions.
 However, for those research scientists and application developers who subscribe to public social streams to build their research systems and prototypes, it is challenging to select appropriate software building blocks that can scalably store, serve, and customize data schema for such immense data.

 Gao et al. [7-10] working with the Truthy [11] project illustrates the usefulness of Apache software stacks with IndexedHBase [12].
 This in turn led to Truthy’s current deployment on a large-scale and large-storage private cluster, MOE.
 Though IndexedHBase and its Java API have met the fundamental requirements for accessing and processing data analysis, there are still unfulfilled areas where further research is viable, especially when integrating the existing analysis pipelines with Apache high-level language platforms such as Pig [13], Hive [14] and Spark SQL [15].
 Other challenges include ad hoc queries and direct computation on top of storage and databases.